 Apply for a Personal Loan

 You might consider taking out a personal loan if you need to borrow a set amount of money to pay for home repairs, medical bills or other large expenses.
-The rate is usually lower than a credit card and must be repaid over a set period of time, whereas a credit card provides access to revolving credit as long as the account is in good standing and will likely pay more in interest.
+The rate is usually lower than a credit card and must be repaid over a set period of time.
+If you use a credit card, you’ll have access to revolving credit as long as the account is in good standing and will likely pay more in interest.

 If you have several credit cards and other loans, you may be able to use a debt consolidation loan to combine payments into one payment at a lower interest rate.
-Consolidating your debt helps simplify.
-You’ll only have one payment each month instead of multiple payments and due dates.
+This move helps simplify your debt.
+You’ll only have one payment each month instead of multiple monthly payments and due dates.
 Having fewer debt collectors helps with overall money management.

 Avoid Payday Lenders

-Payday lenders charge outrageously high rates and fees to give you an advance on your paycheck or stimulus payment, which puts you at risk for owing more money than you can repay.
+Payday lenders charge high rates and fees to give you an advance on your paycheck or stimulus payment.
+This could put you at risk of owing more money than you can repay.
 Payday loans cost a lot of money, and some of them are scam operations that take advantage of those going through difficult financial situations.
 Don’t fall into a trap of risky payday loans—instead, work with a lender from a financial institution you trust.

 Talk to a Financial Counselor